-On June 16, 2015, our shareholders approved the change our state of incorporation from the State of Nevada to the State of Delaware pursuant to a plan of conversion ("Conversion Plan") and the filing of a certificate of incorporation in the State of Delaware.
+On June 16, 2015, our stockholders approved the change our state of incorporation from the State of Nevada to the State of Delaware pursuant to a plan of conversion ("Conversion Plan") and the filing of a certificate of incorporation in the State of Delaware.
 The Preferred Stock authorized under our certificate of incorporation may be issued from time to time in one or more series.
-As of December 31, 2015, no shares of Preferred Stock have been issued.
+As of December 31, 2016, no shares of Preferred Stock have been issued.
 Our board of directors has the full authority permitted by law to establish, without further stockholder approval, one or more series and the number of shares constituting each such series and to fix by resolution voting powers, preferences and relative, participating, optional and other special rights of each series of Preferred Stock, and the qualifications, limitations or restrictions thereof, if any.
 Subject to the limitation on the total number of shares of Preferred Stock that we have authority to issue under our certificate of incorporation, the board of directors is also authorized to increase or decrease the number of shares of any series, subsequent to the issue of that series, but not below the number of shares of such series then-outstanding.
-In case the number of shares of any series is so decreased, the shares constituting such decrease will resume the status that they had prior to the adoption of the resolution originally fixing the number of shares of such series.
-We may amend from time to time our certificate of incorporation and bylaws to increase the number of authorized shares of Preferred Stock or Common Stock or to make other changes or additions.
+In case the number of shares of such series.
+We may amend from time to time our certificate of incorporation and bylaws to increase the number of authorized shares of Preferred Stock or to make other changes or additions.